su600/Golden-Price/README.md

 Financial prices are extracted from Brave Search result snippets using item-specific regex patterns with a valid-range guard.
 Historical data points (up to 48 per metric) are stored in `localStorage` for sparkline and trend charts.

+---

+## UI Notes (Latest)

+- Cards are displayed in a **fixed two-row layout** and scroll horizontally when needed.
+- The trend chart modal uses a **responsive container** (`clamp`-based height) for balanced chart proportions.
+- The page is tuned for **mobile and desktop** with breakpoint-based spacing, typography, and card widths.
+- Visual polish includes a soft gradient background, glass-like sticky header, and refined hover/focus states.